 Remote testing works by recording audio and what’s happening on your screen via screen capture software (all of which you don’t need to worry about, it comes with the service).
-Usually they come with ~20 minute limit to video length, so it has to be possible to complete all the tasks within that time frame.
+Usually, they come with a ~20 minute limit to video length, so it has to be possible to complete all the tasks within that time frame.

 The facilitation is done through pre-loaded prompts that appear over the top of the website being tested.
 In the end you will get a video recording where you can see and hear exactly what was going on.

 The lack of an actual person looking over things creates a situation where the quality of the feedback can’t be controlled and may cause problems.
 It’s not uncommon that a task is communicated ambiguously, so the user spends 10 minutes doing stuff that is not important.
 Or they run into unforeseen technical issues that are also not relevant to the test.

 The good part is that it’s relatively cheap, fast and easy.
 After you set up the test in one of the above-mentioned tools, you just send the link to test subjects and they can do the test whenever – you don’t need to be there.
 That’s especially awesome if you have a global user base and would otherwise have to work hard to find a suitable time across time zones.